Enterwell/ChangelogManager/Enterwell.CI.Changelog/README.md

 If the **changes** directory or `CHANGELOG.md` file does not exist, application will log the error to the Console Error output and stop with the execution.

 Otherwise, appropriate section will be inserted in the `CHANGELOG.md` file and the **changes** folder will be cleared empty to be ready for the next iteration.

+Application logs the newly bumped semantic version to the Console Standard output.